-- Avoid running out of fuel. - Do not crank the engine for long periods. - Do not run the engine when a spark plug lead is disconnected. - Do not push-start or tow-start your vehicle.
+Avoid running out of fuel.

+Do not crank the engine for long periods.

+2 Do not push-start or tow-start your

+IJ Do not push-start or tow-start your vehicle.
 Use booster cables.
+See

-See - Jump-Starting the Vehicle (page 90). - Do not switch the ignition off when driving.
+Jump-Starting the Vehicle (page

+Do not switch the ignition off when driving.